Skip to Content

 Can I just slice the chorizo sausage?

-Yes, of course, I like to remove the skin and break mine up but slices of sausage work just as well.
+Yes, of course, I like to remove the skin and break it up, but slices of sausage work just as well.

 What sort of pasta should I use?

-I like to serve this with a wide broad pasta.
+I like to serve this with a long, wide pasta.
 This chorizo pasta recipe is pictured here with pappardelle, but fettuccine or tagliatelle would both work well.

 Do I have to use sherry vinegar?